 CRISPR versus TALENs in Plant Sciences

-Adam Bogdanove, Plant Pathology and Plant-Microbe Biology, is one of the leading scientists in TALENs, a gene-editing tool that, prior to the advent of CRISPR, prompted Nature Methods to cite gene editing as “Method of the Year” in 2011.
+Adam Bogdanove, School of Integrative Plant Science, is one of the leading scientists in TALENs, a gene-editing tool that, prior to the advent of CRISPR, prompted Nature Methods to cite gene editing as “Method of the Year” in 2011.
 Much like CRISPR, TALENs make it possible to target any specific DNA sequence in virtually any organism.
 Each tool, however, has its different advantages.

 “CRISPR/Cas9 has a lower barrier to entry, and it’s quick,” says Bogdanove.
 “We, in fact, use CRISPR in some cases to study TAL effectors and their targets in plants.”
 TAL effectors are the proteins that are engineered to make TALENs.
 In nature, TAL effectors are used by plant pathogenic bacteria to change host gene expression and cause disease.